-Students have access to all benefits given to UA Online students, with more information here.
-This includes access to the UA Libraries, the Disability Resources Center (DRC), and UA Career Services, and participation in our graduation ceremony, See student resources for online students.
+Students have access to all benefits given to UA Online students.
+This includes access to the UA Libraries, the Disability Resources Center, UA Career Services, and participation in our graduation ceremony, See student resources for online students.

-Please note that as UA Online students you do not have to pay many of the fees that Main Campus students pay, which includes fees for the Rec Center.
+Note that UA Online students do not have to pay many of the fees that Main Campus students pay, which includes fees for the Rec Center.
 As a result you do not have access to these benefits, but if you are interested in a Rec Center membership you can pay a monthly fee to gain access.